Bear Canister Lending Program

 BearVault has donated twenty-five: BV500 (700 cubic in.), and twenty-five: BV450 (440 cubic in.) bear resistant food storage canisters for this program.
 Availability of either canister will depend upon the number of borrowers.

-Here’s what you need to know for the Georgia A.T. bear canister lending program (see the bottom for a link to the Vermont A.T. bear canister lending program):
+Here’s what you need to know for the Georgia A.T. bear canister lending program (Hiking in Vermont?
+Click here to learn more about the Green Mountain Club’s Bear Canister Lending Program):

 - Pick-up and drop-off points for canisters

 Where can I pick up a bear canister?